Hyper-Hermitian Weyl Double Copy: Examples

 where

 for all $r \in \mathbb R$ and where $A$, $B_r$ and $C_r$ are constants as we already mentioned.
 These results with different families of solutions and only one metric were obtained similarly in ref. \cite{Gonzo:2021drq}.
-We plot in Figure \ref{figureST} the equation \eqref{spinorST} with different values of the parameters.
+An example of a type \textbf{D} metric is the Eguchi-Hanson metric, as described in ref. \cite{Dunajski:1998nj}, which is obtained with an Euclidean slice.
+We plot in Figure \ref{figureST} eq.~\eqref{spinorST} with different values of the parameters.

-So far, the results we have obtained have given us metrics of type {\bf N}, this is expected since the two metrics are hyper-Kähler.
-In the following examples, we see metrics that are not hyper-Kähler and with leading null addresses that have a multiplicity different from 4, all these results are summarized in the tables \ref{tab:ResumeResults} and \ref{tab:ResumeResults2}.
+So far, the results we have obtained are type {\bf N} metrics.
+This is expected since the two metrics are hyper-Kähler.
+In the following examples, we see metrics that are not hyper-Kähler and with leading null directions that have a multiplicity different from 4, all these results are summarized in the Tables \ref{tab:ResumeResults} and \ref{tab:ResumeResults2}.